 We have planned a challenging and well-sequenced PE curriculum.
 There are lots of opportunities throughout the day for the children to take part in high quality PE lessons and physical exercise.
 In addition to PE lessons children learn about the body in Science and healthy eating and cooking in DT.

 St Christopher’s curriculum provides the children with subject specific vocab and knowledge and ensures that the learner’s essential skills are being developed alongside National Curriculum and EYFS 2021 Statutory Framework requirements.
 Continuity, sequence and progression in the curriculum are built around essential knowledge, understanding and key skills within subject disciplines.
 These are broken into year group expectations and have additional challenges for able learners.

-We are committed to developing the children's knowledge and skills in English and mathematics.
+We are committed to developing the children's knowledge and skills in all subjects.
 Through close management of the curriculum we ensure that children are equipped to cope with the demands of the 2014 National Curriculum and the EYFS 2021 Statutory Framework requirements.
 We do not have one scheme to support our teaching but use many resources to ensure variety and progression.

 The children are able to make year on year progress through a well-sequenced and well-constructed curriculum.
 Continuity and progression in the curriculum are built around a set of non-negotiable skills in English reading, writing and maths.
 In the other subjects key knowledge and skills have been identified by the subject leaders and the teachers.
 The children have 5 knowledge questions they must be able to answer and are assessed on these at the end of a unit.

 Phonics is taught from nursery using Phase 1 phonics that encourages the children to recognise sounds through the use of rhymes and songs.
 They are then introduced to segmenting and blending.
 The Reception class, Year 1 and Year 2 use our Rocket phonics scheme.
 Reading, comprehension, spelling, handwriting and grammar are all taught discretely from Reception upwards.
 Spelling, arithmetic and time-tables are taught daily in every class and assessed each week.
 Certain concepts and areas are repeated so that knowledge is fully embedded in a child’s long term memory.

 We also operate interventions based on educational research.
 We produce tailored interventions that focus directly on those areas in which the children need to understand and develop, to make an impact on their learning.
 The intervention groups are deliberately small to ensure the maximum impact and taught by specially trained teaching assistants.

 Science: The school has achieved the Primary Science Quality Mark for its work in teaching Science.
 The children master investigative and practical skills that underpin the development of scientific knowledge.
 Pupils are involved in fully planning, carrying out and evaluating investigations.
 Where possible teachers encourage good maths and extended writing skills in their science work.